q-ran/quran/docs/about.md

 We used 1. to obtain the full text in transliteration plus the morphological annotations.

-We used 2. to obtain metadata about the individual suras.
+We used 2. to obtain metadata about the individual suras and other sectional units, such as juz and ruku.

 We used 3. to derive the transliteration mapping.
 It turned out there is a 1-1 correspondence between the plain arabic text in 3. and the transliterated text in 1.

+We used 4. to add an English translation to each aya.

+We used 5. to add a Dutch translation to each aya.

 # License